decayingcrow/decayingcrow/README.md

 image is a placeholder for now

-my name is davesprite - i am a heavy davesprite fictionkin/copinglink
+my name is davesprite

 i use he crow it pronouns and im nonbinary and gay

+im neurodivergent and my main interests right now are homestuck, no more heroes and animatronics

 more info abt me below